HackerUSA-CE/aisd-jse-01-hello-world/README.md

 ```javascript
 console.log("Learning JavaScript is fun!");
 ```
-  - [ ] Now, run your JavaScript code again in the terminal by typing the following command and pressing Enter:
+  - [ ] Now, run your JavaScript code again in the terminal by typing the following command and pressing enter:

 ```bash
 node index.js